YuxiangRen/YuxiangRen.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I'm a 4th year Ph.D. candidate in [IFM Lab](http://www.ifmlab.org/) at Florida State University, advised by [Dr. Jiawei Zhang](http://www.ifmlab.org/).
+I got my Ph.D. in [IFM Lab](http://www.ifmlab.org/) at Florida State University, advised by [Dr. Jiawei Zhang](http://www.ifmlab.org/) in 2021.
 Prior to joining FSU, I received M.S. in Computer Science from Worcester Polytechnic Institute in 2017 and B.Eng. in Software Engineering and L.L.B in Law from Nanjing University in 2015.​

 My research interests lie in the fields of data mining and machine learning.
 In particular, I focus on the development and analysis of algorithms about graph neural networks, as well as heterogeneous graph mining and fake news detection.